 The Company has complied with the Guidelines set forth by SRC Rule 38, as amended, regarding the Nomination and Election of Independent Directors.
-The nominee Independent Directors executed sworn Certifications on Qualifications and Disqualification of Independent Directors attached to this Information Statement.
 No Independent Director nominee has exceeded the term limit as stated in SEC MC No. 4 Series of 2017 re: Term Limit of ID.
 Based on the information provided to the Corporation and to the best of the Corporation's knowledge, none of its incumbent Directors and Officers or nominees for directors' and officers' positions is working for or with the government.